nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 data breaches and public outcry over privacy concerns, it is, now more than ever, the compulsory duty of online merchants to make the investment in an intelligent, reliable, and dedicated Magento hosting provider.
-Merchants who try to take shortcuts and save a few extra dollars now _always_ end up regretting that decision down the road.
+Merchants that try to take shortcuts and save a few extra short-term dollars _always_ end up regretting that decision down the road.
 Don't pay for free lessons.

+---

 ## Introduction